pinc-official/pinc-lang/README.md

 ```
 title =
-  @Ui(inline: true, initialValue: "")
+  @Ui(inline: true)
-  @String(min_length: 0, max_length: 50, regex: "/.*/g")
+  @String(value: "", min_length: 0, max_length: 50, regex: "/.*/g")
-  @Default(value: "lorem")
 ```

-Defines a required property with the name `title` of type String with a default value of `"lorem"`.
+Defines a required property with the name `title` of type String with an initial value of `""`.
 The Symbol `@Ui` defines the appearance of this proeprty within the ui of the cms.
-In this case, the title is inline editable and has an initial value of `""`.
+In this case, the title is inline editable.

 ## Symbols